Carl-coolz/ojt-monitoring-system-api-installation-guide/README.md

 <pre> cd </pre>
 first before proceeding, then go update your linux system enter
 <pre> sudo apt update </pre>
-then install nodejs npm and mongodb
+then install nodejs npm and mongodb (i already provided the .deb file of mongodb in this github respiratory)